WiVRn #

 We recommend using Envision to install and launch WiVRn & OpenComposite.
 Envision will handle all configuration seamlessly and avoids many of the pitfalls of a manual setup.

 Alternatively, you can use the WiVRn Flatpak which includes OpenComposite as part of it.
-Processes in flatpak cannot take advantage of setcap, and so your performance may suffer when compared to Envision.
+Processes in Flatpak cannot take advantage of setcap, and so your performance may suffer when compared to Envision.

 General WiVRn Notes #